LukeZHar/T1A1-Workbook/README.md

     - Improvements:

-      - Responsive Design: I would also improve the responsiveness of the website.
+      - Responsive Design: I would improve the responsiveness of the website.
 I would have implemented more media types and different layouts like Grid on some pages and flexbox on the others.

       - Accessibility: I would pay more attention to ensure the website is more accessible and easy to use for all users, including those with disabilities.